Michael Iacovelli is the Chairman of the Board of Humber River Health.

 Bruce Levitt

-Bruce Levitt is the Vice Chair of Quality Assurance Committee and serves on the Nominating, Governance & HR Committee.
+Bruce Levitt is the Vice Chair of the Board, Chair of the Nominating, Governance & HR Committee, and serves on the Quality Assurance Committee.

 Bruce Levitt is the President of Levitt-Safety Limited in Oakville.
 With over 350 employees, Levitt-Safety offers a vast array of fire and safety services, products and expertise to its industrial sector clients looking to address their fire, safety and environmental challenges.
 It Has been honoured as one of Canada’s 50 Best Managed Companies since 2012.